 Your A1c, on the other hand, will tell you how well your blood sugar has been managed over time.
 It can be viewed as a 30- to 60-day average, measured in percentage.
 For example, if your A1c is 7.5, that means that 7.5% of your hemoglobin is covered with glucose and your average blood sugar is about 169 (mg/dL).
 But, A1c isn't just another number.
 It's a data point that you can use in your self-care.

 Using A1c to improve your diabetes management

 The average A1c of somebody without diabetes is 4-6%.
-People who don’t have diabetes maintain this range without any additional thought or effort.
+People who don't have diabetes maintain this range without any additional thought or effort.
 But those of us who live with diabetes have to work to reach a level of 7% or less, as recommended by the ADA, and reduce the risk of developing additional health issues related to extended high blood sugar.
 An A1c test is an indicator of whether your current diabetes management plan is working optimally.
 If the result is higher than your target number, it may be time to discuss other treatment options with your doctor or adjust your eating strategies to reduce average blood sugar.
-Keep in mind that your target A1c goal may be different from other people’s because certain other factors should be considered, such as diabetes type, additional health conditions and therapy needs, and risk of severe hypoglycemia.
+Keep in mind that your target A1c goal may be different from other people's because certain other factors should be considered, such as diabetes type, additional health conditions and therapy needs, and whether you are at risk of severe hypoglycemia (low blood sugar).

 A1c isn't the full story